pmjose/Snowflake_AI_Demo_Eutelsat_v2/dataops/event/DATA/unstructured_docs/demo/CityFibre_Demo_Script_CEO.md

-# CityFibre CEO Demo Script (Exec Summary)
+# Eutelsat CEO Demo Script (Exec Summary)

 ## Goal
-Show instant answers on build progress, take-up, financing, partner performance, and network reliability using the CityFibre Executive Agent.
+Show instant answers on multi-orbit coverage, service performance, vertical solutions, and investor-grade metrics using the Eutelsat Executive Agent.

 ## Prompts to try
-- “How many premises are RFS by region, and what’s our take-up percentage?”
+- “Summarize GEO + LEO coverage, capacity headroom, and recent availability.”
-- “Summarise the £2.3bn 2025 financing and how it accelerates reaching 8M premises.”
+- “Break down revenue by vertical (Broadcast & Video, Aviation, Maritime, Enterprise, Government, Telecom backhaul).”
-- “Which ISP partners are driving the most net adds this quarter?”
+- “What did the latest consolidated accounts and FY24/25 investor presentation say about growth drivers?”
-- “Show network uptime and latency trends for the last quarter.”
+- “How many TV channels and end-viewers do we serve today, and what is the mix of HD/UHD?”
-- “What smart city/public sector sites were connected in the last 90 days?”
+- “Where do we need new gateways or spectrum refarming to support LEO growth?”

 ## Narrative
-1) **Coverage & RFS**: Ask for RFS by region vs target (4.6M RFS, target 8M).
-Expect a bar chart and penetration notes.
+1) **Coverage & Capacity**: Ask for GEO vs LEO footprint and capacity utilisation; highlight multi-orbit resiliency (GEO + OneWeb LEO) and headroom for mobility/backhaul.
-2) **Take-up & Partners**: Ask for net adds and partner contributions (Vodafone, Sky, TalkTalk, Zen, toob, Cuckoo).
-Highlight 620k connected and +102k H1 net adds (demo reference).
+2) **Performance**: Request uptime/latency trends by service (Broadcast, Aviation IFC, Maritime, Government); confirm SLA adherence and any hotspots needing mitigation.
-3) **Financing**: Ask the agent to summarise the £2.3bn July 2025 financing (equity + debt) and planned build acceleration.
+3) **Commercial Mix**: Ask for revenue/ARR by vertical and product family (video distribution, managed platforms, aero/maritime connectivity, backhaul on wheels, government secure links).
-4) **Network Quality**: Request uptime/latency; validate reliability vs FTTC message.
-Ask for any hotspot regions needing capacity.
+4) **Investors & Funding**: Use the executive agent to summarise the URD amendment, consolidated accounts FY25, and FY24/25 investor presentations; capture cash, leverage, and capex plans.
-5) **Smart City/Public Sector**: Ask for recent campus/CCTV/transport backhaul connections and NPS.
+5) **Sustainability & ESG**: Ask for key commitments from the Sustainability Statement (responsible space, digital inclusion, earth & space environment).

-_Demo-only script using staged CityFibre data and documents._
+_Demo-only script using staged Eutelsat data and documents (public site + provided reports)._